-The pharmaceutical industry in the UK offers a wide variety of opportunities for graduates, postgraduates and, for some roles, to school leavers with A-levels or equivalent.
-Some companies have their global headquarters in the UK, others have large research and development sites as well as commercial and support functions.
-Roles connected to the manufacture and supply of medicines are also offered.
+The pharmaceutical industry in the UK offers a wide variety of opportunities for graduates, postgraduates and, for some roles, to school leavers.

-Many roles in the pharmaceutical industry require science or engineering qualifications, but companies also recruit people into roles in sales and marketing, IT, human resources, training, finance and many administrative areas without a science background.
+Many roles in the pharmaceutical industry require science or engineering qualifications, but companies also recruit people without a science background into roles in sales and marketing, IT, human resources, training, finance and many administrative areas.Medical representatives have to study for, and pass, the an exam for Medical Representatives within two years of starting to work in this role.
+The ABPI offers an accredited exam; to find out more please see our exam website.

-The actual path that individuals have taken to get into their current role, and how they see their future career developing, is highlighted in over 70 case studies on the careers website.
-These include undergraduates doing a work placement, people who joined a company straight from school and have studied part time once employed and others who have had several changes of job in their career to date.
+The actual path that individuals have taken to get into their current role, and how they see their future career developing, is highlighted in over 80 case studies on our careers website.
+These include undergraduates doing a work placement, people who joined a company straight from school and have studied part-time once employed, and others who have had several role changes in their career to date.

-Information on opportunities in ABPI member companies can be found in the Pharmaceutical recruiters section of the careers website.
+Information on opportunities in ABPI member companies can be found in the Pharmaceutical recruiters section of our careers website.